sjtuyinjie/Ground-Challenge/README.md

 ## 3.DATASET SEQUENCES

-**At this stage, we only release part of our data.
+**At this stage, we only release part of our data for evaluation.
 The complete dataset will be made public once this paper is accepted. **